Sudan's army pounds paramilitary bases with air strikes in power struggle | Politics

 RSF leader Hemedti, deputy head of state, called military chief Burhan a "criminal" and a "liar".
 State television cut its transmission on Sunday afternoon, a move employees said was meant to prevent propaganda broadcasts by the RSF after its forces entered the main state broadcaster building in Omdurman and started to air pro-RSF programming.

-(Additional reporting by Khalid Abdelaziz in Kartoum, Nafisa Eltahir in Cairo, Angelo Amante in Rome and Michelle Nichols in New York; Writing by Samia Nakhoul, Michael Georgy, Mark Heinrich and Phil Stewart; Editing by Raissa Kasolowsky, Frances Kerry, Emelia Sithole-Matarise and Diane Craft)
+(Additional reporting by Khalid Abdelaziz in Kartoum, Nafisa Eltahir in Cairo, Angelo Amante in Rome and Michelle Nichols in New York; Writing by Samia Nakhoul, Michael Georgy, Mark Heinrich and Phil Stewart; Editing by Raissa Kasolowsky, Frances Kerry, Emelia Sithole-Matarise, Diane Craft and Michael Perry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)